Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Which Breeds Can’t Swim (Or Don’t Swim Well)?

-As mentioned, some breeds have difficulty swimming.
+As mentioned, some breeds find it difficult so swimming lessons for these dogs should be a priority before having them around water.
 Most are smaller pups with brachycephalic faces and muzzles.
 Some have barrel-shaped bodies that make it challenging to stay upright and float in the water, and dogs like the Dachshund have tiny legs that make swimming almost impossible.
+Others have so little body fat that will have a tendency to sink and a hard time staying afloat.

 The 10 dogs below aren’t great swimmers, but many can enjoy the water with the help of a life jacket.
 However, even with a life jacket, some dogs don’t like the water.